How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Abstract

 \section{Abstract}

-The NPM ecosystem has become a primary target for software supply chain attacks, yet existing detection tools are evaluated in isolation on incompatible datasets, making cross-tool comparison unreliable.
-We conduct a benchmark-driven empirical analysis of NPM malware detection, building a dataset of 6,420 malicious and 7,288 benign packages annotated with 11 behavior categories and 8 evasion techniques, and evaluating 8 tools across 13 variants.
-Unlike prior work, we complement quantitative evaluation with source-code inspection of each tool to expose the structural mechanisms behind its performance.
+The NPM ecosystem faces escalating threats from malicious packages that exploit its open publication model.
+While numerous detection tools have been proposed, they are evaluated on disparate datasets with inconsistent settings, making cross-tool comparison unreliable and leaving practitioners without clear guidance.

-Our analysis reveals five key findings.
-Tool precision-recall positions are structurally determined by how each tool resolves the ambiguity between what code can do and what it intends to do, with GuardDog achieving the best balance at 93.32\% F1.
-A single API call carries no directional intent, but a behavioral chain such as collecting environment variables, serializing, and exfiltrating disambiguates malicious purpose, raising SAP\_DT detection from 3.2\% to 79.3\%.
-Most malware requires no evasion because the ecosystem lacks mandatory pre-publication scanning.
-ML degradation stems from concept convergence rather than concept drift: malware became simpler and statistically indistinguishable from benign code in feature space.
-Tool combination effectiveness is governed by complementarity minus false-positive introduction, not paradigm diversity, with strategic combinations reaching 96.08\% accuracy and 95.79\% F1.
-Our benchmark and evaluation framework are publicly available.
+We present the first large-scale empirical study of NPM malicious package detection, evaluating 11 tools with 16 variants on a unified benchmark of 6,420 malicious and 7,288 benign packages annotated with 11 behavior categories and 8 evasion techniques.
+Unlike prior work, we inspect each tool's source code to explain why tools succeed or fail, not merely how often.
+Our key findings: (1) the precision and recall a tool achieves are structurally determined by how it resolves the ambiguity between code capability and malicious intent, with IntelGuard reaching the best F1 at 95.98\% by grounding its judgment in retrieved evidence and GuardDog the best among conventional tools at 93.32\%; (2) behavioral coupling amplifies detection signals when behaviors co-occur, raising SAP\_DT from 3.2\% to 79.3\% for the collect-and-exfiltrate chain; (3) 80.3\% of malware uses no evasion because the ecosystem lacks mandatory pre-publication scanning; (4) ML degradation is driven by concept convergence rather than concept drift, since malware became simpler and every decision boundary fitted to a corpus ages with it; (5) combination effectiveness equals complementarity minus false-positive introduction, not paradigm diversity.
+Strategic combinations reach up to 97.21\% accuracy and 97.02\% F1.
+We release our benchmark and evaluation framework.

-\keywords{Software supply chain security; Malicious package detection; NPM ecosystem; Empirical study; Benchmark}
+\keywords{Software supply chain security, Malicious package detection, NPM ecosystem, Empirical study, Benchmark}